 It's just not (copy)right

-Associate Professor Kimberlee Weatherall of the Faculty of Law at Sydney University says the WikiLeaks draft of the IP chapter of the TPP “would lock in provisions that have been repeatedly criticised by Australian politicians, including most recently in the Joint IT Pricing Inquiry”.
+Associate Professor Kimberlee Weatherall of the Faculty of Law at Sydney University said of the previously leaked but similar draft of the IP chapter of the TPP: "[It] would lock in provisions that have been repeatedly criticised by Australian politicians, including most recently in the Joint IT Pricing Inquiry".

 She says: "The US push for endless criminalisation of even private activities (partially supported, I am afraid, by Australia) is frankly horrifying.
 Although the Australian negotiators do not support every last detail of the US proposals they are signing up to far more than they should and will, if they sign, lock Australia into a new, complex, and damaging set of IP obligations that will be giving users, IP owners, and policymakers headaches for many years to come."